theochem/horton/doc/user_postproc_espfit.rst

 When a pseudo-potential computation is used, the density cube file contains regions of low electron density close to the nucleus.
 These regions may not be excluded from the fit with the Hu-Lu-Yang weight function.
-Therefore, HORTON allows one to build the weight function as a product of several factors:
+Therefore, HORTON allows you to build the weight function as a product of several factors:
 :math:`w(\mathbf{r}) = w_1(\mathbf{r})w_2(\mathbf{r})w_3(\mathbf{r})w_4(\mathbf{r}) \ldots`, where the
 first one is typically the Hu-Lu-Yang weight function and additional weight functions can be included for every pseudo-core,